 Fatty Acid Metabolism

+Fatty acids metabolism involves a catabolic process that generates energy and an anabolic process that creates biologically important molecules (triglycerides, phospholipids, second messengers and hormones).
 Fatty acids are one of the major forms of storage of metabolic energy.
 They are good sources of energy because they are mainly composed of –CH2 groups which can be readily reduced.
 Because of their hydrophobic nature, they need not to be solvated, compared to carbohydrates.
 The long hydrophobic tail of fatty acids can be packed tightly in storage tissues.
 This allows for concentrated storage.

 One of the important metabolic processes that occur in fatty acids is β-oxidation.
 Here, short fatty acid chains are transported into the mitochondrial matrix as free acids.
 As they enter the mitochondrial matrix, they are activated by the enzyme acyl-CoA synthetase to convert it into acyl-CoA.
 Long chains of fatty acids move to inner parts of the mitochondrial membrane and are converted to acyl-carnitine.
 The acyl group of the molecule is then transferred to CoA to form acyl-CoA.

 The saturated fatty acyl-CoA molecule will be degraded in a series of four reactions that are part of the β-oxidation.
 The first reaction involves oxidizing the molecule through the α and β-carbon forming a double bond.
-Acyl-CoA dehydrogenase catalyzes this process in the expense of a FAD molecule.
-The product of this process is a trans-Δ2-enoyl CoA.
+Acyl-CoA dehydrogenase catalyzes this process at the expense of a FAD molecule.
+The product of this process is trans-Δ2-enoyl CoA.

 The final step is catalyzing by thiolase.
 A cysteine residue in the enzyme attacks the β-keto carbon atom.
 Bond cleavage occurs producing the enolate of acetyl CoA and a thioester intermediate.
 The final product of β-oxidation is a 2-carbon shorter acyl-CoA.
 These β-oxidation steps are successively repeated until enough acetyl CoA units are produced.